Mojang/minecraft-creator-tools/app/jsnode/README.md

 `npx mct validate addon -if d:\mycontent\packages\myaddon.mcaddon -show --log-verbose`

 Loads the project file `d:\mycontent\packages\myaddon.mcaddon`, validates using the 'addon' suite of strict tests and shows validation results on the command line.
 Also displays verbose logging messages.

+### New project creation

+`npx mct create`

+Asks a series of questions and creates a new project based on those preferences.

+## Trademarks

+This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow [Microsoft's Trademark & Brand Guidelines](https://www.microsoft.com/legal/intellectualproperty/trademarks/usage/general).
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.